joshkemper/holbertonschool-low_level_programming/README.md

 Read me file
-with info about all othe files
+with info about all other files